cgruver/devspaces-nested-podman-privileged/README.md

 ## Demos for Nested Podman

+Create a Dev Spaces workspace from this code repo.

 ### Run a container in the workspace:

 1. Open a terminal into the `devspaces-nested-podman-privileged` project.